DWI Lawyer in Normandy, MO

 What Happens If This Isn’t My First DWI?

-If this is your second DWI arrest in Normandy, MO, you will likely be looking at class A misdemeanor charges, which carry these punishments:
+If you find yourself facing a second DWI arrest in Normandy, MO, you will likely be facing class A misdemeanor charges, encompassing possible penalties like:

-• No more than one year in jail (any jail sentence for a second DWI must include at least 10 days of “shock time” in custody before possible suspension of sentence or probation)
+• No more than one year in jail (any jail sentence for a second DWI must include a minimum of 10 days of “shock time” in jail before possible suspension of sentence or probation)

 • Maximum two years probation